AmoebeLabs/material3-themes-manual/docs/basics/ha-m3-theme-structure.md

         css-text-color: white
 ```

-##:material-home-floor-3: HA M3 Theme Structure
+##:material-home-floor-3: HAM3 Theme Structure
-The HA M3 theme structure is no different, it has to comply with the HA structure.
+The HAM3 theme structure is no different, it has to comply with the HA structure.

 An M3 theme is divided into 3 blocks: